-As one of the main industries in Malaysia, the oil palm plantation industry has its set back due to the large biomass waste produced.
-Although there has been a fall in the palm oil prices in the past five years that has reduced oil palm production [3], it is believed that the business will revive and be sustained again in the near future.
-However, the problem on the biomass waste produced will still persist.
-The main biomass waste from palm oil plantation are typically from oil palm trunk (OPT), oil palm frond (OPF) and oil palm fruit bunch [5].
-It was reported that 44.8 Million tonnes of oil palm frond waste were produced in Malaysia in the year of 2009 [6].
+As one of main industry in Malaysia, oil palm plantation industries has its consequences due to large biomass waste produced.
+Although there is falls on the palm oil price in the past five years that dropped out of oil palm production [3], it is believed that the business will be sustain again in the near future.
+Therefore, the problem on the biomass waste produced will persist.
+The main biomass waste from palm oil plantation are typically sourced from oil palm trunk (OPT), oil palm frond (OPF) and oil palm fruit bunch [5].
+It was reported that 44.8 Million tonnes of oil palm frond waste were produced in Malaysia on the year of 2009 [6].